Alex1304/botrino/website/docs/intro.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::caution
-🚧 **The framework does not yet have a public release, and the docs are still in construction.
-It is published only for showcase and feedback purposes, a first release will happen soon&trade;**.
+🚧 **The documentation for this framework is still work in progress.
+It will be complete before the first stable release which should happen very soon&trade;**.
 :::

 <img style={{float:'right',padding:'5%'}} src={useBaseUrl('img/logo.svg')} width="20%" />